Apple Black Friday Deals Available Now: AirPods, iPhone, iPad, and More

 9th Gen iPad

 We've been tracking a great all-time low discount on the ninth generation iPad since Prime Day, and the deal is still around in November.
-You can get the 64GB Wi-Fi iPad for $249.00, down from $329.00.
-At this price, the iPad is a perfect entry-level tablet for a kid or family member who doesn't need the tablet for work-intensive projects.
+You can get the 64GB Wi-Fi iPad for $229.99, down from $329.00.
+At this record low price, the iPad is a perfect entry-level tablet for a kid or family member who doesn't need the tablet for work-intensive projects.

 10th Gen iPad